-The non-relativistic case $\beta \gg 1$ has been extensively treated in Ref.~\cite{PRL_Tercas}.
-In this Section, we show how to derive the same results from the kinetic theory we discussed.
-In the non-relativistic regime, for which $\beta\,e^{-\beta\sqrt{1+q^2}}/K_2(\beta) \approx \sqrt{2/\pi} \beta^{3/2} e^{-\beta q^2/2}$, the term in square brackets in Eq.~\eqref{eq_dispersion_rB} for modes for which the phase velocity $\omega/k$ is much larger than the average velocity describing the motion of the electrons in the plasma $v$ can be approximated as \be 1 - \frac{\omega}{4kv}\ln\(\frac{\omega + kv}{\omega - kv}\)^2 \approx -\frac{v^2\,k^2}{3\omega^2}. \ee In this approximation, the dispersion relation describing the upper- and lower-polariton modes reads \be \omega_{\rm U,L}^2 = \frac{1}{2} \(\omega_p^2 + \omega_\phi^2 \pm \sqrt{\(\omega_p^2 - \omega_\phi^2\)^2 + 4 \Omega^4}\). \ee This latter expression matches the results obtained in Ref.~\cite{PRL_Tercas} using the continuity and Navier-Stokes equations (respectively the zeroth and second moment of the Vlasov equation).
-In the absence of a photon-axion interaction, the two dispersion relations are $\omega^2 = \omega_p^2$ and $\omega^2 = m_a^2 + k^2$, corresponding respectively to the plasmon and axion modes.
-The Rabi frequency of the system $\Omega = \sqrt{\omega_p\,m_B}$ describes two distinct effects, namely the mixing of the axion and plasmon modes and the repulsion between the upper and lower axionon modes.
-For both the upper and lower modes, the crossing from plasmon to axion behavior occurs when $\omega_p = \omega_\phi$, corresponding to the wavelength~\cite{PRL_Tercas} \be k_* = \sqrt{\omega_p^2 - m_a^2 - m_B^2}. \ee
+where $\omega_{\rm Pl} \equiv (e^2 n_0/m_e)^{1/2} = k_D/\beta^{1/2}$ is the plasma frequency.
+This latter expression matches the results obtained in Ref.~\cite{Tercas:2018gxv} using the continuity and Navier-Stokes equations (respectively the zeroth and second moment of the Vlasov equation).
+In the absence of a photon-axion interaction, the two dispersion relations are $\omega^2 = \omega_{\rm Pl}^2$ and $\omega^2 = m_\varphi^2 + k^2$, corresponding respectively to the plasmon and axion modes.
+The Rabi frequency of the system $\Omega = \sqrt{\omega_{\rm Pl}\,g_{\varphi\gamma}B_0}$ describes two distinct effects, namely the mixing of the axion and plasmon modes and the repulsion between the upper and lower polariton modes.
+For both the upper and lower modes, the crossing from plasmon to axion behavior occurs when $\omega_{\rm Pl} = \omega_\varphi$, corresponding to the wavelength~\cite{Tercas:2018gxv}